 Moments after we entered, I saw four members of the Tigers Energy Squad posing for photos with fans.
 I walked up and asked if I could take their picture with the chair.
 The blonde on the right started to say no but the two girls in the middle laughed and took the chair.

 It was raining and the tarp was on the infield.
 As soon as it stopped, we found our seats.
-That’s Sally in the pink shirt.
 The groundskeepers were in the process of dumping water off the tarp.

-I left Sally to walk around the field and take photos.
-It soon began raining again, and she took shelter for a couple minutes.
-I just got wet.
+I walked around the field and take photos.
+It soon began raining again, and I got wet.

 I wandered down to the Tigers dugout.

 The Willie Horton statue in the left field stands.
 Beyond him is Ty Cobb, Hank Greenberg, Charlie Gehringer, Hal Newhouser, and Al Kaline.